 This entire movie could just be about how David Copperfield came to own those amazing pants and I would want it to be three and a half hours.
 So many patterns on such a tall man, and he wears them with aplomb.

-The story very well could be about that because I’m going to be honest, I don’t really know what David Copperfield is about.
-I’m not a huge fan of novels that were originally published as a serial.
-While I can’t fault Chuck for makin’ that paper by drawing it out as much as he could, this book is over 600 pages, and I’m not saying I’ll never read it, but… yes I am.
-The full original title alone is actually The Personal History, Adventures, Experience and Observation of David Copperfield the Younger of Blunderstone Rookery (Which He Never Meant to Publish on Any Account).
-Good God man, were you paid by the LETTER?
+The story very well could center on that because I’m going to be honest, I don’t really know a lot about David Copperfield.
+I’m not a huge fan of novels that were originally published as a serial, because while I can’t fault Chuck for making that paper by drawing it out as much as he could, this book is over 600 pages, and I’m not saying I’ll never read it, but… yes I am.
+The full original title is actually The Personal History, Adventures, Experience and Observation of David Copperfield the Younger of Blunderstone Rookery (Which He Never Meant to Publish on Any Account).
+Good god man, were you paid by the LETTER?
 But back to what really matters…

 The dishevelment of his cravat.
 I am aquiver.
 Would that it were disheveled by me.